-Our main assets are our five professional bird guides.
-Paul Willoughby, Andrew Woodall, Roger Barnes, Phil Palmer and John McLoughlin will, between them, lead all of our holidays.
+Our main assets are our six professional bird guides.
+Paul Willoughby, Andrew Woodall, Roger Barnes, Phil Palmer, John McLoughlin and Lance Degnan will, between them, lead all of our holidays.
 By keeping the total number of principal leaders to just five, we are able to maintain a ‘house style’ - relaxed but professional, experienced in birding and tour management, but most importantly, ensuring the holiday is a fun experience for all.

 We hope to see you on a tour soon.
 If you have any questions please do not hesitate to contact us, or read more about us below.

 Paul, Andy, Phil, Roger, John and Lance

 Whilst our prices are competitive in comparison to other bird tour companies, at first glance you may consider them to be more expensive than a conventional package holiday.
 However, the prices we quote are fully inclusive, with no hidden extras.
 There are absolutely no extra charges for participating in all the holiday activities.
 Furthermore, our programmes are so full there just isn't the time or inclination to spend much money.